+Within the Sports and Entertainment Zone, the on-site service and consumption of alcohol shall be subject to the following:
-ministerial Minor the Sports and than UO limit other the area and Plan Consumption of Alcohol, ood Park Specific Plan Hollywood Park and Site Service a On-Site zones Accessory to all ion 2.4.2 - Ad shall apply t Section Permits, Administrative Perm Entertainment Zone. of provisions The subject to the following: of alcohol shall be consumption and service on-site and Entertainment Zone, the Within the Sports tainment one (1) Minor Entert ports and fault of and fault of the second s Sports a uses, within the related sales alcoholic beverage sale or the stadium and its (A) Only a Minor Administrative Permit shall be required for alcol Zone.
-Only one (1) Minor Administrative Permit shall be required for the Administrative Permit shall be required for the ancillary performance venue. one (1) Notes establishment Administrative (B) The stadium and its related uses, and the ancillary performance venue, shall each be treated as one not count against the maximum number of establishments that can be authorized pursuant to a Minor the on-site service and consumption of alcohol in accordance with Sections 2.4.2 and 5.7. and shall i Permit for t

-(C) The on-site service and consumption of alcohol shall be governed by the Alcohol Use Approvals set forth in Section 2.4.2.1 - Conditions for the Accessory Use for On-Site Service and Consumption of Alcohol (Alcohol Use Approvals) and the specific requirements of any applicable ABC license(s), provided that the following special rules shall apply to the Minor Administrative Permit for the stadium and its related uses and the Minor Administrative Permit for the ancillary performance venue:

-- with accordance .⊑ safety fire relative to Department Recommendations of the Los Angeles County Fire D applicable code shall be incorporated into building plans. .. - Establishments may serve alcohol from 7:00 a.m. to 2:00 a.m. on days when games or events are being held at the stadium, plaza, or the performance venue, and from 10:00 a.m. to 2:00 a.m. on all other days.
-N - Alcoholic beverages purchased within the Sports and Entertainment Zone may be consumed anywhere within the boundaries of the Sports and Entertainment Zone, and are not limited to the boundaries of a specific business establishment, but may not be consumed beyond the Sports and Entertainment Zone except in a designated Tailgating area. с. - and Sports a requirement of on-site alcohol sales within the full-service kitchen and full menu shall not be A full-service אווטויסי Entertainment zone.
-4 - nage in areas); on signage Except for the general signage provisions set forth in Section 6.2.14, there shall be no restrictions on signot outdoor areas designated for alcohol consumption (such as beer gardens or designated tailgating however, the restrictions on Tailgating set forth in Section 6.2.3.2(D) below would apply in these areas. ъ. - -uou of containers instead in disposable and Entertainment Zone the Sports served in Alcohol may be serv disposable glassware. ö. - in the Inglewood as currently set forth shall be Section 6.2.3.2 The City's remedies for violations of this Municipal Code. ∼.
+- (A) Only a Minor Administrative Permit shall be required for alcoholic beverage sales within the Sports and Entertainment Zone.
+Only one (1) Minor Administrative Permit shall be required for the stadium and its related uses, and only one (1) Minor Administrative Permit shall be required for the ancillary performance venue. - (B) The stadium and its related uses, and the ancillary performance venue, shall each be treated as one establishment and shall not count against the maximum number of establishments that can be authorized pursuant to a Minor Administrative Permit for the on-site service and consumption of alcohol in accordance with Sections 2.4.2 and 5.7. - (C) The on-site service and consumption of alcohol shall be governed by the Alcohol Use Approvals set forth in Section 2.4.2.1 Conditions for the Accessory Use for On-Site Service and Consumption of Alcohol (Alcohol Use Approvals) and the specific requirements of any applicable ABC license(s), provided that the following special rules shall apply to the Minor Administrative Permit for the stadium and its related uses and the Minor Administrative Permit for the ancillary performance venue: - Recommendations of the Los Angeles County Fire Department relative to fire safety in accordance with applicable code shall be incorporated into building plans. - 2.
+Establishments may serve alcohol from 7:00 a.m. to 2:00 a.m. on days when games or events are being held at the stadium, plaza, or the performance venue, and from 10:00 a.m. to 2:00 a.m. on all other days. - Alcoholic beverages purchased within the Sports and Entertainment Zone may be consumed anywhere within the boundaries of the Sports and Entertainment Zone, and are not limited to the boundaries of a specific business establishment, but may not be consumed beyond the Sports and Entertainment Zone except in a designated Tailgating area. - A full-service kitchen and full menu shall not be a requirement of on-site alcohol sales within the Sports and Entertainment zone. - 5.
+Except for the general signage provisions set forth in Section 6.2.14, there shall be no restrictions on signage in outdoor areas designated for alcohol consumption (such as beer gardens or designated tailgating areas); however, the restrictions on Tailgating set forth in Section 6.2.3.2(D) below would apply in these areas. - Alcohol may be served in the Sports and Entertainment Zone in disposable containers instead of nondisposable glassware. - The City's remedies for violations of this Section 6.2.3.2 shall be as currently set forth in the Inglewood Municipal Code.